Cox-Ingersoll-Ross Adjustment

 10% + 10% x dR/R = 15%

 There is a third option, though.
-The CIR interest rate model has a stochastic term that is proportional to the square root of the interest rate.
-We can do something similar in adjusting our historical shock
+The Cox-Ingersoll-Ross (CIR) interest rate model has a stochastic term that is proportional to the square root of the interest rate.
+We can use this square root rule when translating our base scenario shock,

 10% + dR x SQRT(10%/R) = 12.24%